v-manhlt3/FlowVocoder/README.md

    You can load the trained weights from saved checkpoints by providing the path to `checkpoint_path` variable in the config file.

    `checkpoint_path` accepts either explicit path, or the parent directory if resuming from averaged weights over multiple checkpoints.
+   It takes about a week to train this model with two V100 Nvidia GPUs with batch-size=2.
+You can download our pretrained model for about 1M training iterations: [link](https://drive.google.com/file/d/1K-NAXjh9DvBEiAXQHay5jC-oivMgX7RQ/view?usp=sharing) for reproducing purpose.

    ### Examples
    insert `checkpoint_path: "experiments/flowvocoder/flowvocoder_5000"` in the config file then run
    ```command